alidipatrick/alfa-hugo/content/authors/alidipatrick/_index.md

 ---
 # Display name
-#title: 'Alain D. Patrick (AlidiPatrick)'
+title: 'Alain D. Patrick Ramanatanana (AlidiPatrick)'
-title: AlidiPatrick
+#title: AlidiPatrick
 link: "/u/alidipatrick"

 # Is this the primary user of the site?